Well Details

 Casing data is optional.
 A simulation runs without it.
 Add the strings you have for a fuller wellbore picture; burst, collapse, and centralizers are always optional.

-2. Tubing
+2. Perforations

 The holes shot through casing into the formation.
 They control where fluid enters the wellbore.